VCityTeam/UD-SV/TechnologyMonitoring/Survey_Python_glTF_lib.md

 # GlTF lib for Python

 3D Tiles use glTF to store their geometry.
-[Py3DTiles](https://gitlab.com/Oslandia/py3dtiles) cerates this glTF part, but using a glTF library would ensure better support for glTF writing and glTF extensions.
-[An issue exists on Py3DTiles about this survey](https://gitlab.com/Oslandia/py3dtiles/-/issues/184).
+[Py3DTiles](https://gitlab.com/Oslandia/py3dtiles) creates this glTF part, but using a glTF library would ensure better support for glTF writing and glTF extensions.
+[This survey continues Oslandia's survey](https://gitlab.com/Oslandia/py3dtiles/-/issues/184).

 ## glTF_Blender_IO